 Nicki continues to lay out her digital strategy, explaining, “I also give them an online gallery where they can download them as well.
 But they can only get digitals if they order one of those albums from me.”

 The question we have in this post is then, perhaps, misguided.
-Instead of "should you offer print, or digital, or both?"
-It should be how should you offer your print and digital options.
+Instead of "Should you offer print, digital, or both?"
+It should be how you should offer your print and digital options.